IEEE-SB-Univ-of-Patras/covid19-project/README.md

 A basic mathematical tool for predicting the spread of the Covid-19 pandemic, using the SIR model for infectious diseases.
 It was created by Chistos Frantzolas and Ilias Xenogiannis.
 This project can run with versions of Python above 3.5.2.
-You can install the complete requirements by using the command 'pip install -r requirements.txt'. [a]
+You can install the complete requirements by using the command 'pip install -r requirements.txt'.
+[Extra 1]

 **Disclaimer:** Neither I nor anyone that currently works on this project is an epidimiologist.
 This project has been built for purely academic purposes.